 Multiple Myeloma Diagnosis

-Having a full and accurate diagnosis is important so that we can personalize a precision-medicine treatment plan for you.
+Having a full and accurate diagnosis is important so that we can personalize a treatment plan for you.
 We use a comprehensive array of standard and specialized tests to help us understand the characteristics and extent of your specific disease.